 The Canowindra Sports Oval has frontage to Rodd Street on its eastern boundary, Ross Street on its southern boundary and Tilga Street on its western boundary.
-Vehicle access to the site is from Ross Street and Tilga Street via an existing access crossing.
-Pedestrian access to the site can be accessed via Ross and Tilga Streets.
+Vehicle access to the site is from Ross Street and Tilga Street via existing access crossings.
+Pedestrian access to the site can be accessed via Ross Street and Tilga Street.